 Automotive Fuel Economy and GHG Emissions In the U.S., the National Highway Traffic Safety Administration (NHTSA) promulgates and enforces Corporate Average Fuel Economy (CAFE) standards for three separate fleets: domestic cars, import cars and light-duty trucks.
 Manufacturers may use one or a combination of the following to resolve fleet deficits: credits from the five prior model years, expected credits for the next three model years, credits obtained from other manufacturers or payment of civil penalties.
 Manufacturers that do not resolve deficits for a model year may be subject to substantial civil penalties.
 In addition to federal CAFE standards, the EPA promulgates and enforces GHG emission standards.
-NHTSA and the EPA have separately finalized standards with differing stringency levels and affected model years, with the CAFE standards addressing the 2024-2026 model years and both standards have been challenged through litigation.
-NHTSA has also proposed CAFE standards for the 2027-2031 model years and the EPA have also proposed on-going fuel efficiency and GHG emissions requirements for medium- and heavy-duty vehicles.
+NHTSA and the EPA have separately finalized standards with differing stringency levels and affected model years, with the CAFE standards have been challenged through litigation.
+NHTSA has also proposed CAFE standards for the 2027-2031 model years and the EPA has proposed standards for the 2027-2032 model years that are not yet final.
+NHTSA and the EPA have also proposed on-going fuel efficiency and GHG emissions requirements for medium- and heavy-duty vehicles.
 These requirements also increase in stringency over time.

 In addition, CARB has asserted the right to promulgate and enforce its own state GHG standards for motor vehicles, and other states have asserted the right to adopt CARB's standards.
 CARB regulations previously stated that compliance with the light-duty EPA GHG program is deemed compliance with CARB standards.
 However, in December 2018, CARB amended this regulation to state that, in the event the EPA were to alter federal GHG stringency, which it now has, compliance with the EPA's GHG emission standards will no longer be deemed compliance with CARB's separate requirements.
 While NHTSA and the EPA previously took actions to preempt California's GHG standards, NHTSA repealed its assertion of preemption and the EPA rescinded its withdrawal of California's preemption waiver, enabling CARB to enforce GHG standards from the Advanced Clean Cars (ACC) program for the 2021-2025 model years.
-As a result, GM is required to meet state GHG standards in California and the states that have adopted California's GHG standards.
-The EPA's rescission of its withdrawal of California's waiver has been challenged through litigation.
+As a result, GM is required to meet state GHG standards in California's waiver has been challenged through litigation.
 CARB has not proposed separate GHG standards for the 2026 or later model years, but may do so in the future.

 CARB has also imposed a requirement that increases percentages of ZEVs that must be sold in California.
 While NHTSA and the EPA previously took actions to preempt California's ZEV standards, NHTSA repealed its assertion of preemption and the EPA rescinded its withdrawal of California's waiver, enabling CARB and the other adopting states to enforce ZEV standards from the ACC program.
 The EPA's rescission of its withdrawal of California's waiver has been challenged through litigation.
 Further, in August 2022, CARB finalized its Advanced Clean Cars II (ACC II) program, including ZEV standards requiring increasing percentages of ZEVs for the 2026-2035 model years, ending with a 100% sales target in the 2035 model year.
 CARB must obtain a waiver from the EPA to implement its ACC II program.
-Additional U.S. jurisdictions could adopt CARB's ACC and ACC II requirements in the future
+Additional U.S. jurisdictions could adopt CARB's ACC and ACC II requirements in the future.